galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Only the secondary N-methylamino group will be protonated because indoles much like aromatic amides are typically not basic.
+> > Only the secondary N-methylamino group will be protonated because indoles, much like aromatic amides, are typically not basic.
 > >
 > {: .solution}
 >